gin66/FastAccelStepper/README.md

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move
 * 2-pin operation for e.g. axis control
-* 3-pin operation for power reduction
+* 3-pin operation to reduce power dissipation of driver/stepper
-* Lower limit of 3.8 steps/s @ 16MHz
+* Lower limit of ~1 steps/s @ 16MHz
 * fully interrupt driven - no periodic task to be called
 * supports acceleration and deceleration with per stepper max speed/acceleration
-* speed/acceleration can be varied while stepper is running (need call to move/moveTo for application of new values, not done implicitly)
+* speed/acceleration can be varied while stepper is running (call to functions move or moveTo is needed in order to apply the new values)
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!